Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 PGA Partnerships In Arizona

-Not only does the partnership include the availability of the DraftKings app when sports betting launches on September 9, but a retail sportsbook is also in the works.
+Not only does the partnership include the availability of the DraftKings app, which is now live, but a retail sportsbook is also in the works.

-The opening date is to be determined, but some details have been released.
+The opening date is set in 2023.
 DraftKings plans on opening a sportsbook on the 19th hole of TPC Scottsdale.
 This is one of the most popular courses in Arizona and the country, is known to host the Waste Management Phoenix Open with the loudest crowd in golf.

 PGA Betting FAQs